- Overview: United Arab Emirates (UAE)

 - Location: The UAE is in Western Asia, at the eastern end of the Arabian Peninsula.
 It shares land borders with Oman and Saudi Arabia and maritime borders with Iran and Qatar.

 - Capital: Abu Dhabi became the official capital of the UAE in the early 1990s.

 - Population: As of August 2021, the population of the UAE is estimated to be 10,030,546, representing about 0.13% of the total world population.

-- Labor force: According to World Bank data, the total labor force in the UAE in 2020, made up of workers aged 15 and older, was 6,820,222.
+- Labor force: According to World Bank data, the total labor force in the UAE in 2020, comprised of workers aged 15 and older, was 6,820,222.

-- Ease of Doing Business ranking: As of 2020, the UAE is ranked 16th by the World Bank for ease of doing business, out of 190 countries worldwide.
+- Ease of Doing Business ranking: As of 2020, the UAE is ranked 16th by the World Bank for ease of doing business out of 190 countries worldwide.